 How can I improve my heart health?

-You can help lower your risk of cardiovascular disease by making healthy changes to your lifestyle that will benefit your mental, physical and heart health:
+You can help lower your risk of heart and circulatory diseases by making healthy changes to your lifestyle that will benefit your mental, physical and heart health:

 Eat a healthy diet